cruise-automation/webviz/packages/webviz-core/src/panels/Plot/index.help.md

 ## User Interactions

 You can zoom by scrolling, and pan by dragging.
 Double-click to reset.

-To scroll in only the vertical direction (no horizontal scrolling), you can hold the `v` key while scrolling, and to scroll in only the horizontal direction you can hold the `h` key while scrolling.
+By default, scrolling will zoom horizontally only.
+To zoom vertically, hold the `v` key while scrolling.
+To zoom both horizontally and vertically at the same time, hold the `b` key while scrolling.

 Some "default zoom level" settings are available in the panel settings menu.
 The y-axis limits can be given fixed values for any plot type.
 For plots where the x-axis represents the message timestamp, you can have the plot "follow" playback by specifying the plot's "viewport" (i.e. width in seconds).